 The Beach Week lets soldiers and their families relax, have fun, and easily transition back into civilian life.
 Host families assist the guests during the week, and beach houses are often “donated” to the cause giving each solider and their family a real sense of being on vacation.

 Volunteer and sponsorship opportunities for individuals, and both large and local companies, are also available to support the effort.
-Oldcastle has been a sponsor of the program over the years, and employees from the different Oldcastle businesses, including Building Solutions, have given their time and commitment.
+Building Solutions has been a sponsor of the program over the years, and employees from the different company businesses have given their time and commitment.

 If you are interested in assisting Operation SEAs the Day for future Warrior Family Beach Weeks, the organization begins coordinating volunteers in July.
 In the meantime, please visit the organization’s website, Facebook, and Twitter to see the latest photos and to see how people came together to make a difference.